 This guide book is primarily intended to assist teachers who are getting their students ready for a middle school science fair.
 The group investigations, student activities and specific inquiry lessons found in this Guide will be useful to any teacher helping middle school students conduct science inquiry investigations.
 The Guide can be used in a science classroom setting or in a school holding an inquiry science fair using after-school science clubs.
-The "Guide to Forms," found in Appendix B, will apply to any fair in which the Intel ISEF rules are used, and Appendix D will contains typical calendars for groups meeting two, three, and four times a week and a model integrated unit involving classes in science, math, language arts, and social studies.
-These should help teachers to make specific plans for specific situations.
+Appendix B contains typical calendars for groups that meet two, three, or four times a week.